 Accessible Indian-inspired cuisine with a fine dining twist.

 There are few places that instantly make you feel special.
 Tonka, formally Honky Tonks, is one of them.
-The moment you walk in you know this place is different.
-The staff are warm yet professional and the room is beautiful, accented by the twirling white installation hanging from the roof.
-And, to top it off, there is the knowledge that Adam D'Sylva — of Coda fame — is running the kitchen.
+The moment you walk in, you know this place is different.
+The staff are warm yet professional and the dining room is beautiful, accented by a twirling white installation hanging from the roof.
 Follow the flashing neon sign to the very end of Duckboard Place off Flinders Lane, and you'll find your way.

 It's approachable, fine dining if we've ever seen it.
-Go, make an occasion of it and drink it all in at Tonka.
+Go make an occasion of the whole experience, drinking it all in at Tonka.